Patterns for Remote MCP Servers

 description: "Redpanda-backed distributed cache using Kafka topics for persistence"

-This example implements an in-memory cache for low-latency access to small datasets:
+In-memory cache for low-latency access to small datasets

 label: memory_cache